undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
 It appears to be a WebParser bug.
-- The username needs to be set for each variant separately.
-Unfortunately, I don't see how I can resolve this.
-The original skin asked to input a username 3 times during editing in any variant, for each variant.
-- The variants with more than 5 tracks are not very stable, use them on your own risk.
+- The variants with more than 5 tracks are not very stable, use them at your own risk.
-- The skin returns a "url is empty" error for album cover measures when loading an albumless track, I've managed to get them not appear on every single tick but couldn't get rid of them entirely yet.
+- The skin returns a "url is empty" error for album cover measures when loading an albumless track, I've managed to get them to not appear on every single tick but couldn't get rid of them entirely yet.

 To potentially do:
+- Merge all variants into a single configurable variant.
+- Switch around mouse actions in the username/"View Profile"/album cover meters.
 - Make a right-aligned version.
 - Make variants for other track counts (I only have 1080p displays available so I can't test the variants that exceed that height)
 - Fork different sized versions of the original skin, I only used the small version.
 Maybe make a smaller sized version.
 - Looking into the possibility of implementing the "love track" button but it doesn't seem possible w/ my skill and API access level atm.
-- Make the background color modifiable more easily.
-And/or a separate config file.